NLnetLabs/unbound-manual/source/manpages/unbound.conf.rst

 .. _unbound.conf.ip-ratelimit-backoff:

 ip-ratelimit-backoff: *<yes or no>*
-    If enabled, the ratelimit is treated as a hard failure instead of the default maximum allowed constant rate.
+    If enabled, the rate limit is treated as a hard failure instead of the default maximum allowed constant rate.
     When the limit is reached, traffic is ratelimited and demand continues to be kept track of for a 2 second rate window.
+    No traffic is allowed, except for
+    :ref:`ip-ratelimit-factor:<unbound.conf.ip-ratelimit-factor>`, until demand
-    No traffic is allowed, except for ip-ratelimit-factor, until demand decreases below the configured ratelimit for a 2 second rate window.
+    decreases below the configured ratelimit for a 2 second rate window.
-    Useful to set ip-ratelimit to a suspicious rate to aggressively limit unusually high traffic.
+    Useful to set :ref:`ip-ratelimit:<unbound.conf.ip-ratelimit>` to a
+    suspicious rate to aggressively limit unusually high traffic.
     Default is off.

 .. _unbound.conf.outbound-msg-retry: